tapetums/TTBasePlugin/ReadMe.English.md

 Utilities for copying strings, getting version info from the DLL file and so on.
 Usually you don't have to change it.

-###x86.manifest / amd64.manifest
-Manifest file for Windows Visual Style.
-You might have to modify this for the future versions of Windows.

 ###NYSL.TXT
 License for these files above.

 ---

-_Under [TTBasePlugin] folder_

 ###TTBasePlugin.sln
 The solution file for Visual C++ 2015.